sannnir/Project-My-own-Salt-state/README.md

 <img width="247" alt="image" src="https://user-images.githubusercontent.com/117899949/207050743-7bb927a1-d3bc-43ff-b912-532f13b5b4e7.png">

+## 3. Try the salt state locally first and then to the minions.

-Then I tested it locally.
+Now we are ready to do testings.
+I tested it locally first.

 <img width="454" alt="image" src="https://user-images.githubusercontent.com/117899949/207052027-0244f579-be5c-47e8-a82f-54b54b66cf24.png">